WilliamCCHuang/GraphLIME/README.md

 ### Filter Unuseless Features

 There are another 10 random features added to the original features and then we train a GNN model.
 We use several explanation methods to find out which features are important for the model.
 Then we plot the distribution of noise features selected by the explanation methods.
-Less noise features are better; that is, peak around the origin is good.
+Less noise features are better; that is, a peak around the origin is good.

 <p float="middle">
   <img src="./images/cora.png" width="350" />